 Moderate drinking – while a glass of red wine appears beneficial in lowering blood pressure, a bottle a day most definitely increases blood pressure levels.

 Eat more, more colourful vegetables – Glutathione in vegetables and fruits reduces blood pressure; Beetroot, for example, has been shown to reduce blood pressure levels by 5 points, as it contains nitrate which converts to nitric oxide, which dilates arteries.
 Watermelon contains citrulline and does the same; arginine is found in pumpkin seeds, nuts and pulses and reduces blood pressure.
 Other nitrate containing foods include green leafy vegetables, celery, fennel and broccoli.

-Eat more soluble fibre foods – oats, barley, nuts, seeds and legumes (pulses) are the favourite foods of good gut bacteria and their consumption is linked to lowered blood sugar, lowered oestrogen levels and lowered blood pressure.
+Eat more soluble fibre foods – oats, barley, nuts, seeds and legumes (pulses) are the favourite foods of good gut bacteria and their consumption is linked to increased levels of friendly bacteria and lowered blood sugar, lowered oestrogen levels and lowered blood pressure.

 Enjoy sunshine – We all know you increase blood levels of vitamin D if you lie in the sunshine.
 But did you know our levels of serotonin increase and that generates happy hormones, cutting stress, and also sunshine increase nitric oxide levels reducing blood pressure.

-Cut calcium intake – several studies from BIOMED and the Karolinska have confirmed that there is a direct link between calcium and heart disease.
+Cut calcium intake – several studies from BIOMED and the Karolinska have confirmed that there is a direct link between high calcium and heart disease risk.
 Calcium build up lines the arteries and restricts blood flow.
 A coronary artery calcium scan is even used to accurately predict heart attack risk.
 Cut all dairy and calcium supplements.